-This free lunch program helps low-income children by providing breakfast and lunch during the school year, and during the Summer months.
+This free lunch program helps low-income children by providing breakfast and lunch during the school year and the Summer months.
 Many disadvantaged families can not afford to feed their children three meals a day.
 Some have to go to food banks to supplement meals.
-The good new is if you qualify financially your child can receive two free meals a day, or receive a discount voucher.
+If you qualify financially, your child can receive two free meals a day or receive a discount voucher.
 Find out if you are eligible for this meal assistance program.

 Home Energy Assistance (LIHEAP)

 Many families need help paying high heating and cooling bills.
 Home heating grants are distributed each year as a once-a-year subsidy from the Department of Health and Human Services.
 The government allocates money to states, territories, and all tribal governments.
 If you qualify, you can receive a check for up to $350 the help disadvantaged single-family households.
 (202) 401-9351. (website)

 If you are a single mother, you have to work to provide for your family, or you are in school to continue your education.
 The most important thing is to find safe, affordable childcare for your children.
 Single mother’s financial assistance allowed me to go back to school and improve the quality of life for my child and me.

 DSS funds the Child Care Assistance Program (CCAP), which consists of four childcare subsidy programs.
 You can also get this help if you qualify.
 Contact the Division of Child Development in your state to get further information.

 Your income cannot be above 75% of the state average income.
 You can earn up to $47,568 for a family of three. (more)

 The Home Affordable Modification Program (HAMP) helps single mothers receive the help needed to prevent foreclosure on their homes.
 With mortgage assistance, refinancing, etc., you can lower your mortgage payments to a more manageable amount.
 For information, call (888) 995-4673.